unknownusernametopick/pynigger/docs/helpers/index.md

-# PyStark Helpers
+# Pyger Helpers

-PyStark includes a small package with some helpful functions that can be used anywhere
+Pyger includes a small package with some helpful functions that can be used anywhere

 !!! important

-    Helpers is a separate package which means that it can also be used without using pystark to create bot
+    Helpers is a separate package which means that it can also be used without using pyger to create bot

 ---

-These are the helpers present in `pystark.helpers` package:
+These are the helpers present in `pyger.helpers` package:

 <br>